Up-to-date information on the Coronavirus situation

-Direct flights between Austria and the following countries are suspended: Iran, South Korea, China, Italy, France, Spain, Switzerland, the United Kingdom, the Netherlands, Russia and Ukraine.
-Innsbruck Airport is closed for regular air traffic.
-Austrian Airlines has suspended regular air traffic completely.
+Vienna Airport, Innsbruck Airport and Salzburg Airport are operational, though with limited services.
+Austrian Airlines has suspended regular air traffic until May 31st.
 Please refer to your airline to obtain information on the status of your planned flight.

 Entry into Austria